 Churches can have an inward focus (all about nurturing the members) and/or an outward focus (all about reaching those outside the church).
 It is my belief that in a healthy church, these two should both be present.
-I have been to churches that were […]
+I have been to churches that were so focused on body life that they became ingrown and unfriendly to outsiders. […]

 Malcolm Muggeridge has written, “The depravity of man is at once the most empirically verifiable reality but at the same time the most intellectually resisted fact.”
-One does not have to work very hard to find evidence that something is very bren in the world.
-If we are honest with ourselves, we have to admit that there is something very bren inside of us.
+One does not have to work very hard to find evidence that something is very broken in the world.
+If we are honest with ourselves, we have to admit that there is something very broken inside of us.

 Even a superficial reading of the news provides ample evidence that there is something wrong with man.
 Stories of war, crime, assault, abuse, neglect and selfishness can be found on every page.
 We see all around us the effects of the fall of man.